 Tanzania - Words Education: Monitoring the water supply of a kindergarten

-The kindergarten in Mafinga was built to provide care and education for children aged 2 – 5 in the region who would otherwise not have the opportunity to attend kindergarten due to the high cost of education.
+The kindergarten in Mafinga was built to provide care and education for local children aged 2 – 5 who would otherwise not have the opportunity to attend kindergarten due to high education costs.

 Through the remote monitoring system installed on site, EcoPhi has a continuous overview of the kindergarten’s water well and advises the organization on issues related to water supply, drilling, and solar energy.

 Ethiopia - Clara: Monitoring of a drinking water treatment plant

 In cooperation with Hawassa Town Water and Sewerage, a CLARA water purification system was installed in Alamura, a rural community in the Sidama region.
 The CLARA system now serves approximately 10,400 people and partially disinfects the water using equipment from WATA TECHNOLOGY.
 Through the EcoPhi Remote Monitoring System, the functionality of the system can be checked 24/7.

 Germany - Karlsruhe University of Applied Sciences & EcoPhi: R&D Plant - Smart Irrigation

 To always be technically up to date and be able to offer the best possible quality in the future just like today, EcoPhi cooperates with the University of Applied Sciences Karlsruhe in many projects.
 The Karlsruhe University of Applied Sciences also provides support with specific know-how on the topics of water supply, sensor technology or water treatment.